trigx300/Physical-Access-Control-System/README.md

 # Physical-Access-Control-System
 This is a physical access control system that allows users to grant access to a space by entering a code on a keypad.
 The system is built using an ESP32 microcontroller and other hardware components.
 It also includes a web interface for managing access codes and settings.
 # Hardware Components
-ESP32 DevKitC microcontroller
+ESP32 DevKitC microcontroller,
-Keypad
+Keypad,
-Relay module
+Relay module,
 NeoPixel LED strip
-Breadboard and wires
-Software Libraries
+# Software Libraries
-WiFiManager
-ArduinoJson
-TimeLib
-EasyNTPClient
-Keypad
-Adafruit_NeoPixel
-ESPmDNS
+WiFiManager,
+ArduinoJson,
+TimeLib,
+EasyNTPClient,
+Keypad,
+Adafruit_NeoPixel,
+ESPmDNS,
 ArduinoOTA
 # How to Use
 Clone the repository to your local machine.
-Open the PhysicalAccessControl_v_0_1_8_7.ino file in the Arduino IDE.
+Open the PhysicalAccessControl.ino file in the Arduino IDE.
 Install the required libraries by going to Sketch > Include Library > Manage Libraries.
 Connect the hardware components according to the wiring diagram provided in the PhysicalAccessControl.png file.
 Upload the code to the ESP32 microcontroller.